The 22 Most Popular Test Management Tools Worth Considering

 TestRail Key Features

-Security and ComplianceIncludes role-based access control, custom roles and user groups, project administrator permissions, audit log, and SSO options (depending on plan/deployment).
-TestRail also lists some deployment-specific features (for example, certain backup and directory features differ between Cloud and Server).
+Security and ComplianceSupport governance with role-based access control, custom roles and user groups, project administrator permissions, audit logs, and SSO options depending on plan and deployment.

 Pricing